AlacrisIO/legicash-facts/src/endpoints/endpoints.md

   - Key is a `Revision`, i.e. a UInt64
   - child is a `Digest`, i.e. a UInt256.
 This is the hash from the last step.

+  These nodes correspond to `skip` steps.
+The partial hash computed so far is the child digest.